arushisharma17/NeuroX/README.md

 #### Latency
 Latency is the delay between a request and the response.
 Minimizing latency is crucial for improving the user experience and the overall performance of the system.
 Latency can be internal (within the computer's components) or external (in network communications).

-### Closing Notes
-Designing effective systems involves balancing multiple factors, including availability, reliability, throughput, and latency.
-The goal is to create systems that handle failures gracefully, have high performance, and meet the required quality standards.
-Future topics will delve deeper into optimizing these aspects and ensuring efficient system design.

 ---
 ## Networking Basics
 ---